sudheermuthyala/terraform-/07-terraform-workspace/97-create-manifiest-file-to-support-a-multiple-workspaces/README.md

 - Master the below listed `terraform workspace` commands
   - terraform workspace show        -> this will show current workspace
   - terraform workspace list        -> This will list all avillable workspaces
-  - terraform workspace new         ->
+  - terraform workspace new         -> This will create new workspace
-  - terraform workspace select
+  - terraform workspace select      ->
   - terraform workspace delete